Dotunj/nexmo-slack-notification/README.md

 This is a demo application showing how you can integrate Nexmo and Slack.
 The application allows you to receive notifications via Slack whenever you receive an inbound message on your Nexmo virtual Number.

-For more details on Nexmo's Virtual API, you can read more [here](https://www.nexmo.com/products/phone-numbers).
+For more details on Nexmo's Virtual Phone Numbers, you can read more [here](https://www.nexmo.com/products/phone-numbers).

 ## Topics
 Node, Express, Nexmo, Slack